-Shingles is a medical condition characterized by reactivation of varicella zoster virus.
-Varicella zoster is the virus responsible for chicken pox – this disease frequently affects toddlers and presents with diffuse bodily rash with blisters.
+Shingles is a medical condition characterized by the reactivation of the varicella-zoster virus.
+Varicella-zoster is the virus responsible for chickenpox – this disease frequently affects toddlers and presents diffuse bodily rash with blisters.
 After contracting this disease, the virus regresses and remains dormant in nerve cells called the dorsal root ganglia.

-These bundles or ganglia of cells house varicella zoster until a period of time when the body becomes stressed or the immune system is suppressed.
-This causes the virus to wake up or reactivate, and travel down nerve dermatomes where they produce painful blisters and rash.
+These bundles or ganglia of cells house varicella-zoster until a time when the body becomes stressed, or the immune system is suppressed.
+This causes the virus to wake up or reactivate and travel down nerve dermatomes, producing painful blisters and rash.
 This usually occurs on one side of the body.

 If it involves the face, it may lead to permanent visual loss.
-Other complications of shingles include post-herpetic neuralgia – a painful syndrome that develops in a subset of patients that experience shingles.
+Other shingles complications include post-herpetic neuralgia – a painful syndrome that develops in a subset of patients that experience shingles.

-Shingles is caused by reactivation of the varicella zoster virus – the same virus responsible for chicken pox during youth.
-After the primary infection, the virus regresses into the dorsal root ganglion that surround the spinal cord.
+Shingles is caused by reactivation of the varicella-zoster virus – the same virus responsible for chickenpox during youth.
+After the primary infection, the virus regresses into the dorsal root ganglion that surrounds the spinal cord.
 Certain conditions provoke viral reactivation:

 - Sun exposure